Colours: Neutral Weird Reload

 Introduction:

 Disregarding pronunciation differences, Spanish and Portuguese are very similar languages.
-A large proportion of the vocabulary, including conjugated verbs, of each language can be derived from the other one by simple transformation rules.
+A large proportion of the vocabulary, including conjugated verbs, of each language can be derived from the other by simple transformation rules.

 However, quite a few often-used words are different.
 I am compiling a list of them here.